15. What Every Tier Wants (Exec to Supplier)

 Thursday, 12:55 p.m., lunch cleared to the corner of the table, the weekly review still going.

 The exec pulled the status from last week's board deck.
 The PM has the project tracker open on one screen.
 Engineering is working from an email thread that captured the last three decisions.
-The supplier's rep is in the room with a spec revision they received three weeks ago, which has since been superseded twice.
+The supplier's rep is at the table with a spec revision they received three weeks ago, which has since been superseded twice.

 Nobody is wrong about what they brought.
-Each person is reading a legitimate artifact.
+Each person is reading a legitimate artifact — a written program record.
 The problem is that the artifacts are not the same artifact.

-The review stalls forty minutes in because a decision that everyone assumed was made — a packaging change affecting the supplier — had never been recorded in a form any two tiers could read together.
+The ninety-minute review stalls forty minutes in because a decision that everyone assumed was made — a packaging change affecting the supplier — had never been recorded in a form any two tiers could read together.
 The exec asks for a confidence number.
 Engineering needs two more weeks of closure time.
 PM needs a stable input to forecast.
 The supplier needs one released package with one owner.
 All four needs are legitimate.
-None of them can be met in this meeting because the four tiers are navigating by different maps.
+None of them can be met in this meeting because the four tiers are navigating by different maps — on average, a decision and a half per week carried this way, each adding two to five days of downstream delay.

 Alignment fails at interface contracts